dadams-AU/315/README.md

 ## Feedback and Issues

 If you encounter any problems with the presentations or have suggestions for improvement, please [open an issue](https://github.com/dadams-au/repo-name/issues) on this GitHub repository.

+## How to Contribute

+If you would like to contribute to the development of these materials, please follow these steps:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Make your changes and commit them (`git commit -m 'Add feature'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

+For any issues or questions, please contact the instructor.

+## FAQ

+**Q: I can't access the slides on my browser.
+What should I do?**
+A: Make sure your browser is up-to-date.
+If you're still having issues, try clearing your browser cache or switching to a different browser.

+**Q: How can I print the slides?**
+A: Download the PDF version of the slides and print them from your PDF viewer.

+**Q: Can I suggest a topic or additional resource for the course?**
+A: Absolutely!
+Feel free to contact the instructor or open an issue in this repository.

+## License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---